uploadcare/uploadcare-php/README.md

 ## File operations

-Using object of \Uploadcare\File class we can get url for the file
+Using object of \Uploadcare\File class we can get a URL for the file

 ```php
 echo $file->getUrl();